hyperledger-labs/splice/apps/app/src/test/scala/com/daml/network/integration/tests/README.md

 Whenever you are registering new identifiers, such as CNS names, you must wrap them in a `perTestCaseName(...)` to avoid name collisions.
 Many ledger API user names are automatically wrapped in this way when you are using references like `aliceWallet`.
 Some aren't though - such as service users (for the SV and validator participants) that are allocated via a test's [environment definition](/apps/app/src/test/scala/com/daml/network/integration/CNNodeEnvironmentDefinition.scala).

+## Errors and warnings in log files

+As part of CI, we run `sbt checkErrors` to make sure that all logs produced during the execution of our tests are free of exceptions, warnings and errors.
+A test that produces problematic log entries is thereby considered a failing test.
+Note that it's not always obvious which test is responsible for a problematic log entry.
+The log checking happens after the tests have completed, so that even a test that is reported as "passed" on CI could be responsible.

+If logging an error or warning is an expected and desirable outcome of your test, use `loggerFactory.assertLogs` or one of its cousins.

 ## When to run preflight checks